DougEdey/dougedey.github.io/_posts/2014-03-22-BeagleBoneBlack-Setup.md

 ### Overlays

 For beagleboard to get OneWire support, and GPIO control, you need to install a Device Tree Overlay file.
-I have added these under the support directory:
+I have added these under the support directory.

+The dts file will show you the pin, but it's ```P8.11```

 To compile the overlay: